luispcosta/Reddit-Image-Browser/README.md

 # Deploying to heroku

 * Run `npm run deploy`
-* You may need to change
+* You may need to change the production URL in `resolveApiUrl` in `webpack.config.js` to reflect your heroku app's name.

 # Usage